tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapis_quickstart_stoplight.md

 path1: /restapispecifications.html
 redirect_from:
 - /learnapidoc/stoplight_studio_tutorial.html
-last-modified: 2021-04-06
+last-modified: 2021-04-12
 ---

 You can create an OpenAPI specification document in several ways: (a) you can auto-generate it from annotations in your source code, (b) you can code it by hand in an editor such as the Swagger Editor, and (c) you can use a GUI editor such as Stoplight Studio.
-In this tutorial, I'll walk through the third approach: using Stoplight Studio, a GUI editor for modeling your API,  to create a valid OpenAPI specification, using the OpenWeatherMap as the sample API.
+In this tutorial, we will walk through the third approach: using Stoplight Studio, a GUI editor for modeling your API.
+We will create a valid OpenAPI specification, using the OpenWeatherMap as the sample API.

 For a higher-level introduction to the Open API, see [Introduction to the OpenAPI specification](pubapis_openapi_intro.html).
 For a more conceptual introduction to Stoplight Studio is available here: [Stoplight — visual modeling tools for creating your OpenAPI spec](pubapis_stoplight.html).